 Why Trade Commodities

-Having a variety of commodities in your trading portfolio can be a great addition and can potentially increase returns.
+Having a variety of commodities in your trading portfolio can be a great addition as it brings diversity.
 Commodities do not pay dividends, at the same time they do not go bankrupt.

 - They can protect against inflation; when economies experience inflation, the prices of commodities have a tendency to go up.

-- Trade from home or on the go with our new app, AvaTradeGO
+- Trade from home or on-the-go with our leading app, AvaTradeGO

 Ready to start trading commodities with AvaTrade?
-Register today and get a welcome bonus of up to $10,000.
+Register today and enjoy the benefits of trading with a regulated, award-winning broker!